 You can boost the production of postbiotics in your gut by increasing your consumption of high-fiber foods, such as raw asparagus, and fermented foods, such as sauerkraut.
 You may also purchase a postbiotic supplement.

 Choosing the Best Postbiotic Supplement

-Postbiotic supplements are not as common an option as the pro- or prebiotic variety.
-But there are some.
+Postbiotic supplements are not as widely available as the pro- or prebiotic variety.
+But they are gaining in popularity and are now available at some brick-and-mortar retailers and online.
 The trick is to choose the one most likely to work for you.
+How to you choose the best postbiotic supplement?
 Here are 3 tips that can help you do that.